myhsia/westlakethesis/README.md

 Overview
 --------

-To load this template, write the line
+To load this class, write the line

     \documentclass[<options>]{westlakethesis}

-to set the theme color and graphics.

 See `westlakethesis.pdf` for more.
 Happy TeXing!